qiyunlab/binarena/README.md

 One can monitor the process and intermediates using the browser's **console**.

-**Why does the program stall / crash during silhouette coefficient calculation?**
+**Why does silhouette coefficient calculation take so long?**

-Calculation of silhouette coefficients requires the calculation of a Euclidean distance matrix among all contigs.
-This is a computationally expensive operation.
-Runtime and memory consumption quickly build up as the dataset expands (_O_(_n_<sup>2</sup>)).
+Calculation of silhouette coefficients requires calculating Euclidean distance between every pair of contigs, which is computationally expensive (_O_(_n_<sup>2</sup>)).
+Therefore the computing time quickly builds up as the dataset becomes larger.

-However, with a typical computer, it shouldn't take more than a few minutes even with tens of thousands of contigs.
-Just be bit patient before killing the browser tab.

-- Note: Chrome and Edge have a mechanism to limit memory consumption per tab, hence blocking this function from handling more than some ten thousand of contigs.
-Firefox and Safari do not have this limitation.
+The program has an optimization for less than 20,000 contigs.
+Below this threshold, calculation is synchronous and faster (vs. data size).
+Above this threshold, the calculation progress will displayed and the user has the option to abort the calculation when running out of patience.

-When compute is an issue, it is recommended to filter down the dataset (e.g., removing short and shallow contigs) to make the calculation smooth.
+For efficient computing, one may consider filtering down the dataset (e.g., removing short and shallow contigs) and/or masking irrelevant contig groups (masked contigs won't participate in calculation).

 ## Contact